buryhuang/routefs/README.md

 Unlimited Use Cases By Design
 -----
-With this simple flexible design, this routefs make efficient use cases possible.
+With this simple flexible design, this routefs makes efficient use cases possible.
 For example, for personal backup devices, it's as simple as: local SSD -> local hard drive -> Amazon S3.
 With the routefs, we don't need to bother change the code.
 Simply use a different config file.